apache/pulsar/site2/docs/getting-started-standalone.md

 2017-06-01 14:46:29,192 - INFO  - [main:WebSocketService@108] - Pulsar WebSocket Service started
 ```

-> #### Automatically created namespace
+> #### TIP
+> * The service is running on your terminal, which is under your direct control.
+If you need to run other commands, open a new terminal window.
+You can also run the service as a background process using the command `pulsar-daemon start standalone`.
+For more information, see [pulsar-daemon](https://pulsar.apache.org/docs/en/reference-cli-tools/#pulsar-daemon).

-> When you start a local standalone cluster, a `public/default` [namespace](concepts-messaging.md#namespaces) is created automatically.
+> * When you start a local standalone cluster, a `public/default` [namespace](concepts-messaging.md#namespaces) is created automatically.
 The namespace is used for development purposes.
 All Pulsar topics are managed within namespaces.
 For more information, see [Topics](concepts-messaging.md#topics).

 ## Run Pulsar Standalone in Docker